In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 To Summarize

-DKIM verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
+DKIM: verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
 This is a check that the sending domain actually sent the e-mail.
-DKIM must be configured for each sending server, such as Exchange Online or any other server/SaaS service.
+DKIM must be configured for each sending server, such as Exchange Online or any other sending service.

 Reference